How to Choose a Domain Name? Learn the Best Practices

 The best way to choose an excellent second-level domain name is to make a list of potential choices.
 Then, narrow them down by checking their availability using a domain name checker.

 Once you’re down to only a few options, see what top-level domains (TLDs) can be attached and choose one that’ll work for your website.
-Here at Hostinger, we offer a big variety of TLDs, so feel free to check our options to pick the best domain extensions.
+Here at Hostinger, we offer a wide variety of TLDs, so feel free to check our options before buying the perfect domain name.

 How to Choose a TLD